eMetaboHUB/Forum-DiseasesChem/README.md

 For a specie, we extract all the current uris associated to the predicate bqbiol:is, and for those elements we extract uris which are in skos:exactMatch with them, so their intra-ressources URI synonyms

 #### part 2  : Extraction of infered equivalent uris :
+As indicated in the Graph URI, this file should be named *infered_uris.trig*
 ```SQL

 DEFINE input:inference 'schema-inference-rules'